SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 :Remark:

-    The mechanics for buffering values and the semantics for the above commands except ``stop`` and ``reset`` are not yet finalized. see also discussion in `SECoP Issue 28: Clarify buffering mechanism`_
+    The mechanics for buffering values and the semantics for the above commands except ``stop`` and ``reset`` are not yet finalized.
+See also discussion in `SECoP Issue 28: Clarify buffering mechanism`_

 Properties